 She has appeared as soloist on a number of BBC radio broadcasts, and on several for Radio France, and the Mezzo Channel.
 Conductors she has worked with include Thomas Adès, Sir Richard Armstrong, Steuart Bedford, Martyn Brabbins, Bertrand de Billy, Douglas Boyd, Sir Mark Elder, Richard Farnes, Edward Gardner, Richard Hickox, Leo Hussain, Alexander Joel, Vladimir Jurowski, Kirill Karabits, Jan Latham-Koenig, Lothar Koenigs, Sir Charles Mackerras, James MacMillan, Paul McCreesh, Ingo Metzmacher, Kazushi Ono, Carlo Rizzi and Robin Ticciati.
 She sings regularly in concert, her repertoire including Beethoven Symphony No.9, Dvorak Requiem and Stabat Mater, Elgar The Dream of Gerontius, The Musicmakers and Sea Pictures, Mendelssohn Elijah, Mozart Requiem, Rossini Petite Messe Solennelle and Stabat Mater and Verdi Requiem.
 She was also the featured soloist at The Last Night of the Hallé Proms.

 In summer 2016 she sang Filipyevna for Garsington Opera at Wormsley, and engagements during 2016 / 2017 included Mother Goose at the Théâtre de Caen, the Opéra de Limoges, the Grand Théâtre de Luxembourg, the Opéra de Reims and the Opéra de Rouen Normandie.
 In 2017 she sang Mrs Herring in the acclaimed John Copley production of ‘Albert Herring’, (conducted by Steuart Bedford), Marnie’s Mother in the world premiere of ‘Marnie’ at ENO.
 Most recently she sang Giovanna for the ROH, screened in over 1,000 cinemas worldwide.
-This summer she sang Mrs Grose/’The Turn of the Screw’ at Garsington, with other highlights of the year including The Dream of Gerontius at the Royal Festival Hall, and the Verdi Requiem at the RNCM.
-She sings Filipyevna next year at Opera Holland Park and returns to Garsington with the role in 2021.
+Last summer she sang Mrs Grose/’The Turn of the Screw’ at Garsington, with other highlights of the year including The Dream of Gerontius at the Royal Festival Hall, and the Verdi Requiem at the RNCM.
+Covid-19 saw the postponement of her singing Mrs Grose in Poland, Filipyevna at Opera Holland Park and Bianca/’Rape of Lucretia’ in Berlin.
+She returns to Garsington with Filipyevna in 2021.

 “The best singing came from British mezzo Kathleen Wilkinson as Brigitta.
 Firm of tone, well modulated, gracefully phrased and with good diction”.